 KookaBlockly provides a window into the coding of applications resident on the Kookaberry.
 Its ability to introduce text based instructions into KookaBlockly graphical programmes makes it an important transition tool from visual to text based programming in Stage 4 (Years 7&8).

 The easiest way is to experiment and learn by example.
-But first you must have KookaSuite installed on your computer.
-If not already installed, follow the links to the Tutorials on the Kookaberry website
+But first you must have KookaManager installed on your computer.
+If not already installed, follow the link below or in the Support menu on this website

 If you are new to Block code editors, check out the Block Management section below and look up tutorials for similar editors such as this suite of tutorials from Google CS First